What is poisoning?

 If someone seems very sick and may have been poisoned, call for emergency medical assistance (911 in most areas of the United States).

 If a person who may have been poisoned doesn't seem very sick, call the poison control center for advice (1-800-222-1222 in the United States).
 Often people can be treated at home.
-The World Health Organization lists poison centers outside the United States.
+The World Health Organization provides a world directory of poison centers.

 If someone is poisoned: